 Palliative care is defined as “An approach that improves the quality of life of patients and their families facing problems associated with life-threatening illness, through the prevention and relief of suffering, early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual” (WHO 2002).
 Many neurological diseases, in particular progressive neuromuscular diseases, are life threatening and palliative care is appropriate and helpful, with the timing and extent depending on the disease progression and the individual patient.

 There is increasing interest in the provision of palliative care for people with neurological disease – often known as neuropalliative care.
 The palliative care approach should be provided by all neurology services as part of ongoing multidisciplinary care and support - good communication with patient and family, shared decision making and goal setting and symptom management.
 This is increasingly being recommended within guidelines.
 Close collaboration between services is important to support the care of patients, their families and the professional teams involved for more complex situations.

 End of life care, the ethical issues which may be seen when caring for patients with neurological conditions – such as the withholding or withdrawal of treatment at the end of life - and care in bereavement are all important within palliative care.
 Neurology services will be able to provide this support, and specialist palliative care services may be able to provide extra support and advice with complex issues.

-The Palliative Care group aims to encourage the development of palliative care for people with chronic progressive neurological disease.
-For that purpose the following priorities derived from the EAN Strategic plan are of paramount importance:
+The Palliative Care Panel aims to encourage the development of palliative care for people with chronic progressive neurological disease.
+The following priorities derived from the EAN Strategic plan are of importance: